Axway/streams-open-docs/content/en/docs/install/backup-recovery.md

 To restore a Velero backup on a new K8s cluster:

-1. Reinstall Velero on the new cluster following the installation guide.
+1. Follow [Install AWS Velero](#install-aws-velero) to reinstall Velero on the new cluster.
 2. Use the same AWS S3 bucket created during the Velero installation.
 3. Restore the backups using the commands from [Restore a Velero backup](#restore-a-velero-backup) section.